Capillary/ecom-api-document/source/includes/_groups.md

 ## Get Users of a Group

-Retrieves the details all members of a specific group based on the group id passed.
+Retrieves the details of all members of a specific group based on the group id passed.